-- 5 The 90th percentile is the highest result found in 90% of the samples when they are listed in order from the lowest to the highest results.
+$5 - The 90^{th}$ percentile is the highest result found in 90% of the samples when they are listed in order from the lowest to the highest results.
 EPA requires testing for lead and copper at customers' taps most likely to contain these substances based on when the house was built.
 The EPA determines that if the sample results exceeded the Action Level (AL), the City must take action in reducing the risk of leaching of lead and or copper.
-As you can see by the table above, your water was well below the action level on our last round of testing in 2015.
-Our next testing is scheduled for this year. - 6 Total Organic Carbon (TOC) has no health effects; however, TOC provides a medium for the formation of disinfection byproducts (DBPs).
-These byproducts include trihalomethanes (TTHMs) and haloacetic (HAAs).
+As you can see by the table above, your water was well below the action level on our last round of testing in 2018.
+Our next testing is scheduled for 2021.

+6 - Total Organic Carbon (TOC) has no health effects; however, TOC provides a medium for the formation of disinfection byproducts (DBPs).
+These byproducts include trihalomethanes 7 (TTHMs) and haloacetic8 (HAAs).
 Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects; liver, kidney or central nervous system problems, and may have an increased risk of cancer.